cmoesgaard/curl/docs/EXPERIMENTAL.md

 # Experimental

-Some features and functionality in curl and libcurl are considered **EXPERIMENTAL**.
+Some features and functionality in carl and libcarl are considered **EXPERIMENTAL**.

-Experimental support in curl means:
+Experimental support in carl means:

 1. Experimental features are provided to allow users to try them out and provide feedback on functionality and API etc before they ship and get "carved in stone".
-2. You must enable the feature when invoking configure as otherwise curl will not be built with the feature present.
+2. You must enable the feature when invoking configure as otherwise carl will not be built with the feature present.
 3. We strongly advice against using this feature in production.
 4. **We reserve the right to change behavior** of the feature without sticking